[?] Subscribe To This Site

 However, it is obviously a danger as fire approaches populated neighborhoods.

 Before March, you should clear excess vegetation around your yard, particularly near your house.
+Clean gutters of leaves and pine needles.

 Keep an eye on any saw palmettos, which are a danger when planted near homes, they are adapted to fire and sweat oil when they burn.